 A flexible premium variable annuity is a contract between an individual and an insurance company that is intended to be a long-term investment to generate income for retirement.
 It has numerous options that can be tailored to each investor's unique needs and also has the potential for growth.
-For someone who has already contributed the maximum to her 401(k) and IRA, a variable annuity can be an excellent addition to her retirement plans.
+For someone who has already contributed the maximum to their 401(k) and IRA, a variable annuity can be an excellent addition to their retirement plans.

 All annuities have two phases: the premium accumulation phase and the payout phase.
 For the premium accumulation phase, the payments can be either one lump-sum payment, or they can be a series of payments adapted to the investor's available cash flow.
 Flexible premium variable annuities allow the investor to make premium payments on either a predetermined fixed schedule or make varying amounts as funds become available.